nyu-oop-sp18/class06/README.md

 ```

 We also add a companion object for `MonoidOps` that declares an
-implicit conversion function `toMonoidOps` that converts objects of
+implicit conversion function `toMonoidOps` to convert objects of
 type `A` to type `MonoidOps[A]`, provided there exists an implicit
 `Monoid[A]` in scope: